Skip to content

 Step 3 - Define the physics

-In this example, the Solid mechanics, Electrostatics, Laminar flow and Mesh deformation physics are required.
+In this example, Solid mechanics, Electrostatics, Laminar flow and Mesh deformation physics are required.
+Add all of them before moving on to define interactions.

-• As solid mechanics target, select the Monocrystalline silicon region (volume 1).
+• As solid mechanics target, select the Monocrystalline silicon region.

 • Add Clamp.

-• As Target, select the outer edge surfaces of the silicon volume along the X axis (surfaces 1, 2).
+• As Target, select the outer edge surfaces of the silicon volume in the positive-X and negative-X ends.

 • Example image